evilmarty/mjpeg-timelapse/README.md

 ### Time Window
 Specify a start and end time for when images will be captured.
 Useful for capturing images every day at a specific time (e.g noon) or during working hours.
 ### Enabling Entity
-Specify a sensor (binary_sensor, sensor, or input_text domains) that must be on (true) for the image to capture.
-Useful for only capturing during motion events or when lux is above a certain level.
-Hint - use a template sensor to read another sensor such that it's output is true or false when the conditions are met.
+Specify a sensor (binary_sensor, sensor, or input_text domains) that must be on (true) frames to be captured.
+Example use cases include only capturing frames dring motion events or when lux is above a certain level.
+Hint - use a template sensor to read another sensor such that its output is true when the desired capture conditions are met.
+It's also helpful to set a high fetch_interval rate (e.g. 1 frame per second) and a high frame_rate (e.g. 15 frames per second) if only capturing frames when the enabling entity is a motion sensor, especially if you specify a short max duration (below).
+### Max Duration (Minutes)
+Specifying an enabling entity makes it virtually impossible to calculate the effective length of the MJPEG using frames.
+When specifying an enabling entity, Max Duration effectively becomes a rolling time window.
+As such you can create MJPEG loops of a maximum duration that only contain images when the enabling entity is true.
+If the enabling entity is false, the frames outside the current specified duration will be left intact until new frames are captured.

 ## Installation